sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * The hostcfgd helps switch current runtime mode from legacy to kubernetes.

-  There are few requirements to meet before a successful kubernetes deployment for features marked as kube-managed.
-Hence until the point of deployment, which could be hours/days/months away or never, the feature could be configured to run in legacy mode.
+  There are few requirements to meet for a successful kubernetes deployment for features marked as kube-managed.
+Hence until the point of deployment, which could be hours/days/months away or never, the feature could run in legacy mode.
 At the timepoint of successful deployment, the hostcfgd could help switch over from legacy to kubernetes mode, transparently.

     Requirements to meet for successful deployment:
       * kubernetes server is configured and enabled.